XinY-Z/CS_5350_6350_XYZ/SVM/README.md

 `<learning rate schedule>` is default to 1, which follows `lrt_t = lrt0 / (1 + (lrt0/a) * t)`, and the `<a-value>` is
 default to 0.5.
 To run the model with the schedule `lrt_t = lrt0 / (1 + t)`, set `<learning rate schedule>` to 2.

-Note: if you are running primal svm and want to set learning rate schedule, please manually specify `<kernel function>` to `linear`
+Note: if you are running primal SVM and want to set learning rate schedule, please manually specify `<kernel function>` to `linear`

-The program will return prediction errors.
+Primal SVM and linear kernelized SVM will return weights and prediction errors.
+Gaussian kernalized SVM will return prediction errors only.

 A `SettingWithCopyWarning` may appear when loading the datasets.
 However, it does not affect the performance of the program.